ordavidov/ocl_lab/docs/ocl_lab.md

 ## Advanced

-If you prefer, you can run our OCL Lab material on your local system..
+If you prefer, you can run our OCL Lab materials on your local system.

 ### ++ GLPK